robertwenner/comics/doc/outputs.md

 Generates a HTML reference ("see that other comic") from comic metadata.
 This assume you use the `Comic::Out::HtmlPage` module as well.

+This is only for linking to another of your comics; to include a hyperlink to any other web site just add it to your comic's metadata and have the template do whatever it needs to do.

 This module does not take any configuration.

 Actual linking is triggered by comic meta data within a `see` object.
 This